-Item Description Refresh after If enabled, the query will be refreshed automatically after a save-to-database save data occurs, whether the save is initiated by a user or by a system process.
+Item Description Refresh once before multipass processing This option only applies when the file is processed using the multipass option of File Processing.
+If enabled, the query will be run once before multipass processing begins.
+If you do not want the query to also be run during each individual pass, then you should disable Refresh during document processing .
+This option is disabled by default.
+You might enable this option if you have a query that needs to be run to bring an initial set of data into the file, but you don't want to set the query to refresh on open because the query is quite large and causes an unnecessary delay when opening the file for editing.
+Refresh after save data If enabled, the query will be refreshed automatically after a save-to-database occurs, whether the save is initiated by a user or by a system process.
 The refresh occurs regardless of whether any data changes were actually saved.
+The Axiom query is refreshed after all save-to-database processes in the workbook are completed.
 This setting is disabled by default.
-You might enable this option if you have a configuration where the save-to-database process adds or updates a record that would be returned by a second Axiom query in the workbook.
-In order for the data in the second Axiom query to be updated automatically for the changed data, you would need to enable this option (otherwise the user would not see the changed data until they manually refresh).
+You might enable this option if you have a configuration where the save-to-database process adds or updates a record that would be returned by an Axiom query in the workbook.
+In order for the data in the Axiom query to be updated automatically for the changed data, you would need to enable this option (otherwise the user would not see the changed data until they manually refresh).
 This feature may be especially useful in Axiom form design.
 NOTE: The behavior of this option depends on whether the sheet-level setting Convert Axiom Query results to zero on save is also enabled.
-If "zero on save" is enabled, then the Axiom query is first zeroed, then the file is saved, then the Axiom guery is refreshed with data.
+If "zero on save" is enabled, then the Axiom query is first zeroed, then the file is saved, then the Axiom query is refreshed with data.
 This order is so that the data is not saved within the file.
 However, if "zero on save" is not enabled, then the Axiom query is refreshed before the file is saved, which means that the current data will be saved within the file.
 This does not apply when interacting with Axiom forms, because in that case the file is never saved.